Rational symbolic powers of ideals

-Although some of our results may be viewed as rational analogs of classical theorems for symbolic or rational powers, their proofs require significant new care.
+Although these statements present analogies with classical theorems for symbolic or rational powers, their proofs require significant new care.
 The rational symbolic setting introduces subtle technical challenges --- for example, handling integral closures with rational exponents, or ensuring that localization, saturation, and convex-geometric arguments still behave well under rational scaling.
 As a result, while our strategies are often inspired by known arguments, many proofs require substantial modifications to work in the rational context.